-In accordance with the Worcester Public School's (WPS) request, O'Reilly Talbot & Okun Associates, Inc. (OTO) is pleased to present this quarterly independent status report of the Best Management Practices (BMPs) implemented at the Doherty Memorial High School (Doherty) to reduce potential exposures to polychlorinated biphenyls (PCBs).
-WPS and its staff are responsible for implementing the BMPs, and OTO conducts quarterly evaluations to provide WPS management with an independent assessment of their effectiveness.
+In accordance with the Worcester Public School's (WPS) request, O'Reilly Talbot & Okun Associates, Inc. (OTO) is pleased to present this quarterly independent status report of the Best Management Practices (BMPs) implemented at the Doherty Memorial High School (Doherty).
+The objective of the BMP program is to reduce potential exposures to polychlorinated biphenyls (PCBs).
+WPS and its staff are responsible for implementing the BMPs, and OTO conducts quarterly evaluations to provide WPS management with an independent assessment of their implementation.

 As you know, certain building materials used in the construction and renovation of school buildings during the period between 1950 and 1980 may contain PCBs.
 The US Environmental Protection Agency (USEPA) has recommended that a BMP program be implemented in schools either built or renovated during this period.
+Doherty was constructed during this period.